 Michele Castellani ‘Cinque Stelle’ Amarone della Valpolicella

-“To spoil guests, an amarone della valpolicella is one of my holiday favorites,” Read says.
+“To spoil guests, an amarone della valpolicella is one of my holiday favorites,” Michael Read, sommelier at The Warehouse says.
 You’ll find black cherry notes and aromas of clove, nutmeg and maple, and the Italian red pairs well with cream sauces, cheese and roasted nuts.
 “This is Christmas in a glass,” Read says.

 Price range: $47-$70

 “This wine is so fun and approachable,” says Sophie Yoneoka, sommelier at The Broadmoor.
 “It’s dry yet fruity.”
 A sparkling red from Italy, she says this is the ultimate pairing for charcuterie.